manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Worfkflow boundaries]({{site.baseurl}}/assets/images/blog/Serverless-workflow-testable.png){:class="img-fluid rounded float" :height="auto" width="75%"}

-This is the catch-22 of testing managed serverless - as our workflow's become more complicated, we need rigorous testing, but the more managed services we include, the less testable our workflow becomes using only unit and integration tests.
+This is the catch-22 of testing managed serverless - as our workflow's become more complicated, we need rigorous testing, but the more managed services we include, the less tested our workflow becomes using only unit and integration tests.
 This is why regression/systems testing becomes more important with serverless workflow's, and why it should become more of the norm.

 ### Regression Testing Serverless Workflow's
-So now that we understand what we want to test, and why its important, we need to find a way of testing it.
+So now that we understand what we want to test, and why its important, we need to find a way of testing it; and to achieve this we need to be using regression tests.

 The traditional approach still used by many would be to deploy the stack onto an environment, where someone can manually trigger and evaluate the workflow.
 This is testing the happy path, as it doesnt evaluate all the permutations of different components changing.
 Additionally, due to the manual process involved we are unlikely to be able to evaluate this on each PR, and instead may only do this once per release which could contain many changes.
 Should we find any regressions, it becomes harder to identify the root cause due to the multiple changes that have been implemented between releases.
+This also doesn't scale well when we have more complex workflow's that utilise parallel and diverging streams (for an example of such read my blog on [building serverless data pipelines]({{site.baseurl}}/2019/12/22/serverless-big-data-pipelines/)).

 So how do we do better?
 How do we thoroughly test the workflow and ensure that our workflow remains stable when individual components are able to change?
 Well, what we can do is take the same approach used for unit and